MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 The Embedded Device Configuration specification defines the minimal standard runtime environment for embedded devices.

-This MicroEJ module is always required in the build path of a MicroEJ project; and all others libraries depend on it.
+This module is always required in the build path of an Application project; and all others libraries depend on it.
 This library provides a set of options.
 Refer to the chapter :ref:`application_options` which lists all available options.